syncfusion-content/blazor-docs/blazor/rating/Selection.md

 # Selection in Blazor Rating Component

-All the items till the current value is selected.
+All the items before the selected item should be in selected state in a rating component.

 Below example demonstrates Selection of Rating.